 Hey.
 Welcome to the first part of this brand new two-part series on the indicators of digital analytics transformation.

-If you are looking to take stock of your current maturity in the digital analytics scheme of things and understand how best you can improve, you would love this article.
+If you are looking forward to know all about the basics of what is digital analytics terrain, take stock of your current maturity in the digital analytics scheme of things and understand how best you can improve, you would love this article.

-If you are looking to find more on data / predictive analytics, we have another transformation series lined up.
+If you are looking to find more on data / predictive analytics, we have another series lined up for indicators of digital transformation data analytics journey.

 Meanwhile, continue reading this article to improve your digital analytics efforts.